 1. Do your research – but learn on the job

 When you have your first baby, you can read all the books and blogs in the world in preparation, but once that little person arrives, you realise that you really do have to learn and adapt as you go along because each tiny human has its own unique requirements.
-Likewise, if you’re accepted onto the Social Media Marketing: Associate Programme you’ll already have some media, marketing or PR knowledge under your belt which is a great grounding for what’s to come.
+Likewise, if you’re accepted onto the Advanced Diploma in Social Media Marketing you’ll already have some media, marketing or PR knowledge under your belt which is a great grounding for what’s to come.
 Digital Mums is innovative in that it’s a ‘live learning’ programme, so you’re assigned a client who you’ll run a real-life campaign for alongside your studying.
 There are weekly tutorials to guide you, then it’s a case of using that knowledge and applying it to your own special project.

 2. ‘You mean, I’m the one in charge of this thing?’